zuoooooooo/zuoooooooo.github.io/_pages/Research.md

   Advisor: Prof. Canhong Wen, The Department of Statistics and Finance, USTC
   * Conducted an extensive literature review and developed a novel monotone accelerated iterative hard-thresholding (mAIHT) algorithm for LLM pruning.
-  * Performed a theoretical analysis of the algorithm’s convergence and established its convergence and risk upper bound.
+  * Performed a theoretical analysis of the algorithm.
+Established its convergence, convergence rate and risk upper bound.
   * Demonstrated the algorithm’s superiority over existing baseline methods through rigorous experimentation, showcasing its state-of-the-art performance.
   * Prepared a manuscript in progress.